 Eligibility for federal student loans (both subsidized and unsubsidized) is determined through the FAFSA application.
-These are low interest loans available from lenders such as banks or credit unions to help with educational expenses.
+These are low interest loans available directly from the federal government to help with educational expenses.
 Loan amounts vary by need and student classification-such as freshman, sophomore, junior, or senior.

-Applicants not eligible for the Federal Subsidized Student Loan would be eligible for the Federal Unsubsidized Student Loan.
+Applicants not eligible for the Federal Subsidized Student Loan may be eligible for the Federal Unsubsidized Student Loan.
 Repayment on either student loan would begin 6 months after the student ceases to be at least a half-time student.